Free Consultation

 When assessing a traumatic brain injury, doctors assign one of the three following levels:

-Mild (Concussion): Someone who has a mild TBI most likely will be concussed.
+Someone who has a mild TBI will most likely be concussed.
 They might have experienced a few seconds or minutes of unconsciousness.
 It is also likely they did not pass out at all.
 This level of TBI often includes balance impairments, headaches, dizziness, and vision problems.

-Moderate: A person with a moderate TBI will often seem lethargic.
-They might only open their eyes if they are stimulated by something like someone calling out their name.
+A person with a moderate TBI will often seem lethargic.
+They might only open their eyes if stimulated by something like someone calling out their name.

-Severe (Coma): With a severe TBI, the patient will likely be in a coma for more than six hours.
+With severe TBI, the patient will likely be in a coma for more than six hours.

 Often, these victims cannot hold jobs or return to the lives they led before their accidents.
-In cases of serious brain damage, they may have permanent need of a nurse or caregiver, which a Louisville traumatic brain injury lawyer will incorporate into the injury claim.
+In cases of severe brain damage, they may have a permanent need for a nurse or caregiver, which a Louisville traumatic brain injury lawyer will incorporate into the injury claim.

 Signs of a Traumatic Brain Injury